knpuniversity/javascript/knpu/ep1-basics/document-ready-ordering.md

 Very simply, jQuery calls your `$(document).ready()` function once the DOM has fully loaded.
 But it's nothing fancy: it's approximately equal to putting your JavaScript code at the absolute bottom of the page.
-It's nice because it makes our code portable: it willll work no matter *where* it lives.
+It's nice because it makes our code portable: it will work no matter *where* it lives.

-We could event take the `script` tag, delete it from the block, and put it *right* in the middle of the page.
+We could even take the `script` tag, delete it from the block, and put it *right* in the middle of the page.

 Now in the HTML, the external `script` tags are still on top, but our `JavaScript` lives right, smack in the middle of the page.
-And when we refresh, it still works super.
+And when we refresh, it still works super well.

 ## Thinking out JavaScript Ordering

 Of course, the *only* problem is if someone comes along and decides:

 > Hey, you know what?
 We should really put our JavaScript in the footer!
-Check
+Chuck
 > Norris told me it's better for performance.

 Now, we have a different problem.
 In the source, jQuery once again lives at the